Gamersneha/stumps_Chumps_Sneha1/readme.md

-Stumps=Chumps
-Stumps=Chumps is a project that uses a machine learning model to detect fingers through a webcam, integrated with a React-Vite frontend and a Python backend.
+Stumps Chumps is a project that uses a machine learning model to detect fingers through a webcam, integrated with a React-Vite frontend and a Python backend.
 Project Structure

 frontend: React-Vite application for the user interface.